upperstream/findupic/README.md

 ## Usage

 ```
-findupic [ -error-log=<logfile> ] <directory>...
+findupic [ -csv ] [ -error-log=<logfile> ] <directory>...
 ```

-where _directory_ is the path to the directory to scan for image files, and _logfile_ is the error log file, which defaults to the standard error stream.
+where _directory_ is the path to the directory to scan for image files.

+If `-csv` flag is added, this program prints the report in CSV format to the standard output stream.
+If `-error-log` flag is added, this program writes the errors into the error log file named _logfile_.

 This program does not stop when it finds an erroneous image file, but writes its file name into the error log file and continues finding